vmware-archive/wavefront-opentracing-sdk-csharp/README.md

 Optionally, you can apply one or multiple sampling strategies to the `WavefrontTracer`.
 See the [sampling documentation](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-csharp/blob/master/docs/sampling.md#sampling) for details.

 #### Multi-valued Span Tags (Optional)
 Optionally, you can add metadata to OpenTracing spans in the form of multi-valued tags.
-The `WavefrontTracer` builder supports different methods to add those tags.
+The `WavefrontTracer` Builder supports different methods to add those tags.

 Example: